Freedom to focus, freedom to explore, freedom to grow

 Commended students scored in the top five percent of the PSAT/NMSQT exam.

-Congratulations to these students on their fine achievement!
+Congratulations to these Trinity School seniors on their accomplishment.